Importing the Debugger

 - At the point where you want debugging to begin, insert the following source code: import wingdbstub Depending on your code base, you may need to be cautious about whether this statement is reached by multiple processes.
 If this happens, the first process will connect to Wing and the second one will fail to connect and continue running without debug.
 If you are debugging code in an embedded Python instance, see the notes in Debugging Embedded Python Code.

-- Make sure the Wing IDE preference Enable Passive Listen is turned on, to allow connection from external processes.
+- Make sure the Wing preference Accept Debug Connections is turned on, to allow connection from external processes.

 - Set any required breakpoints in your Python source code.